-All in all, this cat tree is great for large cats as it checks off all the required boxes when your looking for a good, functional tree that isn’t crazy expensive.
+All in all, this cat tree is great for fat cats as it checks off all the required boxes when you are looking for a good, functional tree that isn’t crazy expensive.

 - Comes in a mix of plain, but nice looking colors